Blue-and-Black Movement: Economic, environmental and monetary policy

 The Blue-and-Black Movement wishes to abandon the Euro as the currency and instead re-adopt the Markka.
-The Blue-and-Black Movement wishes to promote self-sufficiency in relation to energy and food production, the party also wishes to curb unemployment and poverty, and wishes to make part-time employment profitable for citizens.
-The party supports a mixed economy, the party opposes equalization of incomes and centralization of jobs and services around cities.
+The Blue-and-Black Movement wishes to promote self-sufficiency in relation to energy and food production.
+The party also wishes to curb unemployment and poverty, and wishes to make part-time employment profitable for citizens.
+The party supports a mixed economy and opposes equalization of incomes and centralization of jobs and services around cities.
 The Blue-and-Black Movement supports tripartism, in which "the government will negotiate together with employers' and workers' unions and organizations in separate strategies for economic and social policy."

 The Blue-and-Black Movement supports the preservation and protection of the Finnish environment, and seeks measures that aim to influence people's spending habits as a way to preserve the environment.
-The party supports the usage of renewable energy sources, such as wind turbines and specifically nuclear energy, and sees them as viable in a global economy where sanctions are prevalent against nationalist governments.
+The party supports nuclear power alongside renewable energy sources and sees them as viable in a global economy where sanctions are prevalent against nationalist governments.
 The party is environmentalist and has been described as ecofascist by the Finnish Broadcasting Company, with the party seeking to promote a clean environment for every Finn, with the electrification of transport and mass-adoption of renewable energy, and opposing consumption on a level that the environment cannot sustain.

 Controversies

 The Ministry of Justice considered the party program so radical and anti-democratic it had to be partially rewritten to be accepted for registration.
-For example, the party wanted an ethnic register of people living in Finland, to outlaw advocating for a non-traditional family, and to reconsider the citizenship of everyone made a citizen after 1990.
-These controversial planks were later re-added to the party program, which has caused the Ministry of Justice to request a court to revoke the Blue-and-Black Movement's status as a registered political party.
+For example, the party wanted an ethnic register of people living in Finland, to outlaw advocating for a non-traditional family, and to reconsider the citizenship of everyone granted citizenship since 1990.
+These controversial planks were later re-added to the party program, which caused the Ministry of Justice to request a court to revoke the Blue-and-Black Movement's status as a registered political party.

-The party immediately caused controversy when chairman Tuukka Kuru stated that the SML opposes the visible presence of non-Christian religions and that the interests and genetics of the Jews are separate and "in total conflict with those of the European native population".
-The comments were condemned by chairman of the Helsinki Jewish Congregation Yaron Nadbornik.
+The party attracted controversy over its opposition to the visible presence of non-Christian religions and statements by chairman Tuukka Kuru about Jews.
+Kuru described Jews as a distinct ethnic group with a genetic heritage different from that of Europeans, and claimed that their political interests were often in complete conflict with those of the native European population.
+Yaron Nadbornik, chairman of the Helsinki Jewish Congregation, condemned the comments.

 Some members of the Nordic Resistance Movement, a banned terrorist group, are known to be members of the SML, with ex-member electoral candidate Ville Nurmela having been convicted of vandalizing a synagogue in Turku.
 Eero Molkoselkä, a candidate for the party, had written on X, that “Our racism is the deepest kind.
 The Jews are one nation which will be deported in blue and black Finland.”
 The Chairperson of the party, Tuukka Kuru, had written on X in 2020, “Actually, criminalizing Judaism sounds quite good!”, a tweet which he was charged for.
 Taika Mourujärvi, another candidate for the party, had written on X, that “That is most likely a Jew pretending to be white, in order to spread antiwhite propaganda.”